erictleung/emacs-lisp-deliberate-practice/README.md

   Steve Purcell, and John Wigley are all well-known Emacs uses to follow and learn from
 - **Build Practice Plans**:
-- **Targetd Practice**: I use Emacs daily, mostly for Org-Mode and organizing my task list
+- **Targeted Practice**: I use Emacs daily, mostly for Org-Mode and organizing my task list
 - **Immediate Feedback**: I don't have any current use for Emacs Lisp professionally, so I'll have to rely on Exercism, StackOverflow, and Reddit